Grow visibly thicker, fuller hair

 While you may have to spend a little money on hair loss treatments, there are affordable options.
 Some ways you can save on the cost of finasteride include:

 • Go generic.
-Like store-brand ketchup, finasteride may be less expensive if you choose a generic finasteride formula over a brand name.
+Similar to ketchup, finasteride may be less expensive if you choose a generic finasteride formula over a brand name.
 Unlike store-brand ketchup, though, generic finasteride works just as well as the brand-name stuff.

 • Call your insurance.
 This may seem like a hassle, but it can save you cash in the long run.
 Call your insurance to see if they could cover finasteride or any associated costs, like seeing a healthcare professional for a prescription or follow-up visit.